 GFWC was one of the first organizations to understand the importance of networking.
-Information is distributed to the local clubs from the national level through a leadership chain.
-In addition to the broad communication of program information and ideas sent directly to the local clubs from both the national and state federation levels there is a network set-up which offers more in-depth information and specialized leadership training.
+Information is distributed to local clubs form the national level through a leadership chain.
+In addition to the broad communication of program information and ideas sent directly to the local clubs form both the national and state federation levels there is a network setup which offers move in depth information and leadership training.

 GFWC has a Board of Directors, which includes the President and Junior Director from each state.
 In addition to the GFWC Annual Convention, these leaders attend several meetings annually, which provide intensive training to assist them in meeting their leadership challenge.
 These meetings offer the opportunity to network with other ladies from across the country and to form far-reaching friendships.

 In addition to the national gatherings, the country is subdivided into regions.
 Several states make-up each region and North Carolina is a member of the Southeast Region or SER .
 The other members of the SER are: District of Columbia, Kentucky, Maryland, Tennessee, Virginia and West Virginia.
 Each state in turn is composed of clubs in the various membership categories.

 GFWC of North Carolina (GFWC-NC) operates under the leadership of a Board of Directors on which each club president, except Juniorettes, serves.
 In order to relay the program of work of GFWC-NC in a more direct and thorough manner to area clubs the state is subdivided into districts.
 There is a level of leadership that this framework adds which affords a closer connection for the local clubs.
 Districts reinforce and provide to the Federation program of work a closer link for the local clubs.

 GFWC of North Carolina District 7 is comprised of hundreds of diverse women of all ages who proudly represent Women’s Clubs, Juniors and Juniorettes from the following counties: Bladen, Brunswick, Columbus, Duplin, Pender, New Hanover, Robeson and Sampson.